silvercircle/silvercircle.github.io/_posts/2017-08-21-Jekyll-personal-faq.markdown

 ## Parse markdown in HTML content

-Markdown allows you to use HTML tags and therefore mix HTML and ordinary text within a single post or article.
+Markdown allows the usage of HTML tags and therefore to mix HTML and ordinary text within a single post or article.
 By default, markdown will not parse inside HTML tags, which is usually what you want, but sometimes you would want the exact opposite of the default behavior and parse inside HTML tags.
-Consider, you want to use a DIV section for highlighting a paragraph with a custom CSS class or similar purpose.
+Consider, you want to use a `<div>` section for highlighting a paragraph with a custom CSS class or similar purpose.

 {% highlight html linenos %}
 <div class="myclass">